-Today we spend the hour with two of the leading African American thinkers of our time: Cornel West and Toni Morrison in a public talk hosted by the Nation Institute. [includes rush transcript]
+Today, we spend the hour with two of the leading African-American thinkers of our time — Cornel West and Toni Morrison — in a public talk hosted by The Nation Institute.

 Toni Morrison is one the most prolific American writers of our time.
-She made her debut as a novelist in 1970, soon gaining attention for her poetically-charged and richly-expressive depictions of Black America.
-She has been awarded a number of literary distinctions and in 1993 became the first African American woman to receive the Nobel Prize for Literature.
+She made her debut as a novelist in 1970, soon gaining attention for her politically charged and richly expressive depictions of Black America.
+She has been awarded a number of literary distinctions and in 1993 became the first African-American woman to receive the Nobel Prize for Literature.

 On March 24 at the New York Society for Ethical Culture, The Nation Institute sponsored a conversation between Toni Morrison and Cornel West.
 They spoke about the blues, love and politics.

-AMY GOODMAN: On March 24 at New York Society For Ethical Culture, the Nation Institute sponsored a conversation between Toni Morrison and Cornel West.
+On March 24th at the New York Society for Ethical Culture, The Nation Institute sponsored a conversation between Toni Morrison and Cornel West.
 This is how it began.

 CORNEL WEST: We want to begin just by raising the general query of how you would characterize our historical moment.

-TONI MORRISON: I feel two things: terrified and melancholy at the same time, and think, in both domestic and foreign affairs, it’s frightening, the alterations, the agenda.
+TONI MORRISON: I feel two things: terrified and melancholy, at the same time.
+And I think, in both domestic and foreign affairs, it’s frightening, the alterations, the agenda.
 But at the same time, there have been other frightening moments.
-But this melancholy that I feel now is about a country like this with the best shot in the world, the best shot in the world, at this moment, at this time, with the certain kind of plenitude and intelligence and ambition and generosity and some history from which to learn, could indeed throw it away in a sense and become the worst parts of its own self.
+But this melancholy that I feel now is about a country like this, with the best shot in the world — the best shot in the world — at this moment, at this time, with a certain kind of plenitude and intelligence and ambition and generosity, and some history from which to learn, could indeed throw it away, in a sense, and become the worst parts of its own self.

 AMY GOODMAN: Toni Morrison and Cornel West.
 Cornel West added his response.

-CORNEL WEST: For me, I don’t think we’re going to talk about getting out of the mess that we’re in unless we engage the younger generation.
+CORNEL WEST: I think, for me, I don’t think we’re going to talk about getting out of the mess that we’re in, unless we engage the younger generation.

-CORNEL WEST: And the younger generation, they are on a different vibe than a lot of us.
-They’re on a different vibe.
+CORNEL WEST: And the younger generation, they’re on a different vibe than a lot of us.
+They’re on a very different vibe.

-TONI MORRISON: Well we need their language.
-We need their language and we have to talk.
+TONI MORRISON: Well, we need the language.
+We need the language.
+We have to talk.

-TONI MORRISON: There’s a whole generation of us that have never said anything… to the younger generation.
+TONI MORRISON: There’s a whole generation of us who never said anything.

-CORNEL WEST: Exactly… to the young folk.
-They’re just out there, they’re struggling, they’ve got unbelievable creativity and imagination and they are trying to channel that are moral outrage.
-They’re locked into this market with it’s dominant market way of life, but they also know it’s empty and hollow in the end.
-All it is.. chains and bling-bling.
-It’s just what Nathaniel West called the "paraphernalia of suffering."
-That’s a powerful phrase, it really is.
-But he was getting at something that we have got to engage the younger generation with.
-Because in some sense they’re imitating us, our materialism, and so on.
-But in another sense they also have grown up in a different kind of world.
-Their world is — so market saturated that it’s hard for them to gain access to non-market values and activities that they can ascribe weight to, because everybody is gimme, gimme, gimme.
+CORNEL WEST: It really is.
+But he was getting at something that I think we’ve got to engage the younger generation with, because, in some sense, they’re imitating us, our materialism, careerism and so on.
+But in another sense, they also have grown up in a different kind of world.
+I mean, their world is so market-saturated that it’s hard for them to gain access to nonmarket values and activities that they can ascribe weight to, because everybody is “gimme, gimme, gimme.”

 TONI MORRISON: That meant that we were not to be called on as citizens, only as consumers.